Advanced Technology Lens Options

 Cataract surgery is not intended to eliminate the need for glasses.
 However, over the last several years, technology in the field of intraocular lens implants (IOLs) has provided more options for cataract patients who are interested in reducing their need for glasses after cataract surgery.
-These “Custom IOLs” are not considered medically necessary, but patients have the option to pay for this technology if they desire.
+These “Advanced Technology IOLs” are not considered medically necessary, but patients have the option to pay for this technology if they desire.
 Specific testing is required to determine if a patient is a good candidate for any of these IOLs.

 Astigmatism Correcting IOLs

 Patients having cataract surgery who also have astigmatism (a condition causing blurred vision where the cornea is more oval-shaped than round) now have the option of having their astigmatism corrected with the IOL at the time of cataract surgery.
 These are referred to as “Toric IOLs” and they are a modification of the standard, single-focus IOL’s used in cataract surgery.
 These IOL’s have astigmatism correction built into the lens itself, and are positioned inside the eye in order to reduce or eliminate the patient’s astigmatism.
 These IOLs are very successful in correcting astigmatism and can reduce the dependency on glasses more than the standard IOL can provide.